dotnet/machinelearning/docs/code/IDataViewImplementation.md

 examples of this throughout the codebase.

 Nevertheless: in very specific circumstances we have relaxed this.
-For example, the TLC API serves up corrupt `IDataView` implementations that have their underlying data change, since reconstituting a data pipeline on fresh data is at the present moment too resource intensive.
-Nonetheless, this is
-wrong: for example, the `TrainingCursorBase` and related subclasses rely upon the data not changing.
+For example, some ML.NET API code serves up corrupt `IDataView` implementations that have their underlying data change, since reconstituting a data pipeline on fresh data is at the present moment too resource intensive.
+Nonetheless, this is wrong: for example, the `TrainingCursorBase` and related subclasses rely upon the data not changing.
 Since, however, that is used for *training* and the prediction engines of the API as used for *scoring*, we accept these.
 However this is not, strictly speaking, correct, and this sort of corruption of `IDataView` should only be considered as a last resort, and only when some great good can be accomplished through this.
 We certainly did not accept this corruption lightly!